-Social protection reforms, including in relation to disability-related expenditures, can be implemented and financed through various tools and strategies.
-The feasibility of such reforms relies on a comprehensive assessment of the fiscal context using sources like budget documents, International

-Monetary Fund (IMF) consultation documents, Public Expenditure Reviews, and analyses by various institutions.
+The feasibility of such reforms relies on a comprehensive assessment of the fiscal context using sources like budget documents, IMF consultation documents, Public Expenditure Reviews, and analyses by various institutions.
 However, the fiscal context also involves predicting changes in revenues, expenditure, and debt in the short, medium, and long term, and how these might affect the potential for social protection investment.

 Given that establishing an inclusive social protection system is likely to be a gradual process, it's important to consider long-term investment plans.
 Gradual expansion may occur organically or be integrated into strategic budgeting plans to create a forward-looking vision.
 Expansion typically occurs through adjusting scheme parameters, such as eligibility criteria and benefit levels.
-This might involve initial targeting of specific groups, followed by subsequent expansion, or starting with a lower benefit level and increasing over time.
+This might involve initial targeting of specific groups, followed by subsequent expansion, or starting with a lower benefit level and increasing it over time.
 This gradual, strategic approach allows for manageable, sustainable growth in social protection benefits.
-In any case such prioritization should be design in consultation with OPDs